 The following upper limits apply to your title and abstract content:

-Login to Sydney Student (go to ‘My studies’) to update and maintain your thesis title and thesis abstract.
+Login to Sydney Student (go to ‘My studies’, then 'Research details') to update and maintain your thesis title and thesis abstract.

 Such a statement typically appears in the frontispiece of your thesis.